Skip to content

 Create a SAML configuration

-2. Enter a Display name that users will recognize during sign-in (for example, Okta - Production).
+2. Provider details — enter a Display name users recognize at sign-in (for example, Okta - Production) and an optional Description.

 Note